Small Claims Court

 - Can the settlement conference judge make a final and binding decision on who wins and loses without a formal trial?
 Yes – provided Small Claims Court Rule 13.05(4) applies.
 If the amount of the claim(s) is less than the appeal limit (currently $3,500.00), and prior to the commencement of the settlement conference all the parties sign a consent (form 13B) indicating they wish to obtain a final determination of the matter at the settlement conference if a mediated settlement cannot be reached.

 - Most Defendants who settle the case pay the agreed upon settlement amount.
 In most cases where a judge decides a case at trial, the Defendant does not voluntarily make payment to the Plaintiff.
 The Plaintiff who wins at trial often has to spend more money and time trying to enforce their judgment.
 It has been said that sometimes the worst thing that can happen for a Plaintiff is they go to trial and obtain a judgment.

 - You may win at trial.
 The opposing side may appeal.
 Although appeals of Small Claims Court decisions are not common, they do happen.
 An appeal is outside the jurisdiction of a paralegal and it can be very expensive to hire a lawyer to fight an appeal.

-- Trials can be very stressful.
+- Trials are very stressful.
 A good settlement allows both parties to walk away a little unhappy.